Motley Fool Epic Review: Is the Bundle Worth $299?

 How do I prioritize Epic’s 5 monthly picks with limited capital?

 Start with Stock Advisor picks, then add from other scorecards based on your goals.
-Stock Advisor has the longest track record (+883.8% since 2002, 42 ten-baggers, 92.8% win rate for 10+ year holds) and should be your foundation.
-After building 10-15 Stock Advisor positions: (1) Add Rule Breakers for aggressive growth exposure if you have 10+ year horizon, (2) Add Hidden Gems for small-cap diversification if your portfolio lacks smaller companies, (3) Add Dividend Investor picks if you want income or defensive positions.
-Most successful Epic subscribers don’t buy every pick—they use the four scorecards to build a portfolio matching their specific goals.
+Stock Advisor has the longest official clock (+981% vs +216%, 49 ten-baggers, 66% win rate, 93% on 10+ year holds) and should be your foundation.
+After building 10–15 Stock Advisor positions: (1) Add Rule Breakers for disruptor exposure if you can hold software drawdowns for 10+ years, (2) Add Hidden Gems for small-cap discovery if your book is all mega-cap — knowing it is behind the S&P today, (3) Add Dividend Investor if you want income at CPI 3.4% and CAPE 42 — knowing it is also behind.
+Most successful Epic subscribers don’t buy every pick.
+They use the four scorecards as a menu.
+Five names a month is the product.
+Two or three names a month is the portfolio.

 T